We use cookies to help provide you with the best possible online experience.

 The lead for infection prevention and control at North Wood Group Practice is Grace Kearns-Conway - Lead Practice Nurse.

-The IPC lead is supported by Donna Gibbs - Development Director.
+The IPC lead is supported by Donna Gibbs - Development Director/Practice Manager.

 A significant event is any unintended or unexpected event, which could or did lead to harm of one or more patients.
 This includes incidents which did not cause harm but had the potential to or where the event should have been prevented.